 Flow-e also visualizes your Gmail calendar and makes it easy to schedule meetings and appointments without switching windows.

-You can also integrate your folders and labels in your Gmail email with your Flow-e account.
+You can also integrate your folders and labels in your Gmail organization system with your Flow-e account.

 With so many powerful tools and options, it’s easy to integrate a kanban workflow into your Gmail.